voteflux/flux-docs/docs/constitutions/aus-act.rst

-The conditions and rules surrounding the position of Leader are identical to that of the federal Flux party, as noted in their constitution in the section titled “The Leader”.
+The conditions and rules surrounding the position of Leader are identical to that of the federal Flux party, as noted in their constitution in the section titled "The Leader".
 An update to this position in the federal constitution is enacted in this party also.
 The initial term of the Leader is equal to the remaining time for the Leader in the federal party.